 12.24.68 "He definitely saw two cars, a station wagon and another vehicle, parked approximately three or four feet to the right of the station wagon.
 He did not see anyone in the cars or around them.
 He stated as he traveled approximately one quarter of a mile beyond, he thought he heard a shot".

-On page 6 of the police report it states the time window of Stella Borges (Medeiros) and James Owen in the top left corner, indicating the possible time of the attack at 11:14 pm -11:20 pm.
+On page 6 of the police report it states the time window of Stella Borges (Medeiros) and James Owen in the top left corner, indicating the possible time of the attack at 11:14 pm to 11:20 pm.
 It names Stella Medeiros as the person who discovered the crime, the location of the crime, the likely firearm used (JC Higgins auto/pistol), but most importantly in the section labeled 'Vehicle used by suspect(s)' it states "Unknown.
 Witness observed dark car, lacking in chrome, not large and not compact."
-Unknown; referring to the make, however, the witness described the suspect vehicle as dark.
-The only eyewitness that saw two vehicles in the turnout that night was James Owen, so it couldn't be anybody else between 11:14 pm-11:20 pm other than Stella Medeiros, and she clearly stated on page 20 of the police report "She saw only one car at the scene.
+Unknown; referring to the make, yet the witness described the suspect vehicle as dark.
+The only eyewitness that saw two vehicles in the turnout that night was James Owen, so it couldn't be anybody else between 11:14 pm and 11:20 pm other than Stella Medeiros, and she clearly stated on page 20 of the police report "She saw only one car at the scene.
 It looked like a Rambler, grayish in color, it had a chrome rack on the top."
 Therefore, James Owen was the witness to the description of the assailant's vehicle on page 6.